rebsonoliveira/sql-server/samples/manage/windows-containers/mssql-server-windows/readme.md

 # mssql-server-2016-sp1-express-windows
-This Dockerfile helps developers to get started using SQL Server 2016 SP1 Express in Windows Containers.
-The file downloads and installs SQL Server 2016 SP1 Express with the default setup parameters.
+This Dockerfile helps developers to get started using SQL Server vNext in Windows Containers.
+The file downloads and installs SQL Server vNext with the default setup parameters.

 ### Contents